 • with the rising cost of fuel and feed, ranchers need a cow that is self-sufficient, and thrives without costly supplementation or human intervention

-• our rangelands need an animal that is easy on the land, that will graze on all available vegetation, and help reverse the desertification and brushification that is rampant in our western states
+• our rangelands need an animal that is easy on the land, that will graze on all available vegetation, and help reverse desertification and brushification that is rampant in our western states

 • the environmental impact of the beef industry in general needs to be reduced, by utilizing an animal that gets fat and finishes out on grass & hay, with no need for grains